-I should mention one risk that would cause the economy to perform much worse.
+But, that's a forecast, and things could obviously turn out differently than I expect.
+One risk in particular could cause the economy to perform much worse than this forecast.
 That's the situation in Europe.
 The governments of several countries that use the euro as their currency have been struggling to pay their debts.
 Greece in particular appears unable to meet its obligations.
-At the same time, countries such as Italy have been forced to pay unsustainably high interest rates.
+At the same time, countries such as Italy have been forced to pay what might be unsustainably high interest rates.
 This has raised questions about the health of European financial institutions that invest in government bonds.